rrachelhuangg/Research2025/README.md

 Fall 2025:

 Goal: To build a collection of random circuits to which genetic programming in regards to ZX-calculus can be applied.
-Emphasis is placed on compiling data for which ZX-calculus methods resulted in the greatest circuit reduction for circuits of all sizes and gates.
+Emphasis is placed on compiling data for which ZX-calculus methods resulted in the greatest circuit reduction for circuits of all sizes and gates within defined constraints.

 [Circuit Generation Rules](https://github.com/rrachelhuangg/Research2025/blob/main/generating_valid_random_circuits_rules.pdf)